Trump urges states to consider opening schools before summer

 “Some of you might start thinking about school openings, because a lot of people are wanting to have the school openings.
 It’s not a big subject, young children have done very well in this disaster that we’ve all gone through,” he said.
 While addressing Vice President Mike Pence, Trump added that it’s something “they can seriously consider, and maybe get going on.”

-None of the governors on the call responded to the suggestion, according to a recording obtained by The Associated Press.
+Later in the call, Colorado Gov. Jared Polis said his state’s schools are not reopening fully before summer but hope to open some buildings for special education meetings and for small groups of students in vocational programs.

+“We’re hoping at least for those last few weeks that kids who are taking classes that need the physical equipment, they can come in in smaller groups,” Polis said.
+“But we want to reconfigure it with better social distancing for next school year.”

 Trump made the comments as the Centers for Disease Control and Prevention worked to finalize guidelines for reopening the economy.
-For schools, that included putting students’ desks 6 feet apart, serving meals in the classroom instead of the cafeteria and closing playgrounds.
+For schools, that included putting students’ desks 6 feet (1.8 meters) apart, serving meals in the classroom instead of the cafeteria and closing playgrounds.

 Reopening schools is considered key to getting the economy moving again.
-Without a safe place for their kids, many parents would have difficulty returning to work.
+Without a safe place for kids, many parents would have difficulty returning to work.

 But some education officials say opening schools quickly would bring major risk and little reward, especially since the end of the school year is approaching.

-Note: This story has been corrected to show later during Trump’s call with governors, Colorado Gov. Jared Polis said some of his state’s schools hoped to reopen for small groups of students.